isaacwong1/GoAnimateHybrid/README.md

+# Note:
+GoAnimateHybrid is now moved to Wrapper: Online+.
+Access the Repository Here or Check the asset server [here] (https://github.com/ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta)

 # GoAnimate4Schools Remastered
 This is an API wrapper for GoAnimate4Schools, which was shut down in June of 2019.
 ## How to Use